etnad101/school-notes/ES-110/Week 4.md

 ### Eastern broad-leaf deciduous forest
 - Biodiversity increases even more
-- forest extends to Carolinas
+- the forest extends to Carolinas

 ### Pacific Coast temperate rainforest
 - Higher levels of biodiversity than taiga